djangulo/prove-it/README.md

 ## How to prove it

-Notes, worked examples and exercises
+3rd edition Notes, worked examples and exercises